Mass Effect 3 (Xbox 360)

 Mass Effect 3 is utterly incredible in its balance and quality, its takes you too different terrains, its takes your mind to different avenues, its makes you want to explore the inner core of the revolution.
 It’s an inspirational RPG that has been molded by great hands; the developers are equally intelligent perfectionists.
 The graphics are lifelike, stunning and memorable.
 Push your head through the sea of tranquility and set your mind on fire, like a candle scenting the room of dreams.
 Mass Effect will make the hairs stand up like soldiers saluting their pride.

-If you enjoyed this Mass Effect 3 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Mass Effect 3 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!